Murder of Eliza Samudio: Murder

 According to police investigations, before disappearing, Samudio was at Bruno's farm in Esmeraldas, Minas Gerais, at his request.
 She went to the farm on June 4, 2010, with Bruno seemingly willing to negotiate a settlement.
 The model's disappearance occurred during that trip.
 She still held out hope of having a reconciliation with the goalkeeper.
 Bruno claimed that she left the farm of her own accord, and that she abandoned her child with a common colleague of the former couple.
 The boy was found in a favela in Ribeirão das Neves and Dayanne Rodrigues do Carmo Souza, Bruno's wife, was suspected of having left him there, and was also investigated.

 On June 26, 2010, the Civil Police of Minas Gerais declared Bruno a suspect in Samudio's disappearance.
 On July 6, 2010, Bruno's 17-year-old cousin was found at Bruno's residence in Barra da Tijuca and claimed to have hit Samudio with the butt of a gun.
 He further claimed that while unconscious, she was taken to Minas Gerais, and there dismembered by drug dealers at the behest of the goalkeeper and given to Rottweiler dogs.
 The model's bones were then entombed in concrete.
 This version was not confirmed by the police.
 On July 8, 2010, former police officer Marcos Aparecido dos Santos, known as "Neném", "Paulista" or "Bola" and also accused of killing Samudio, was arrested by the Military Police of Minas Gerais.
 The date of death is estimated by investigators to have been June 10, 2010.

 After the disappearance, Samudio's mother asked for custody of her child, which was granted.
 Samudio's father pleaded in court for custody of his grandson and recognition of paternity by Bruno.
 Custody was revoked from the maternal grandfather because it was discovered that he had raped a ten-year-old girl in Paraná, some years ago, and it was also discovered that he allowed men to abuse his daughter during her childhood in exchange for money.

-The Justice of Minas Gerais issued the arrest warrant for the teenager who gave testimony on July 6, 2010, and the preventive detention of Bruno and seven other people on the 7th.
+The Justice of Minas Gerais issued the arrest warrant for the teenager who gave testimony on July 6, 2010, and the preventive detention of Bruno and seven other people on July 7.
 The Justice of Rio de Janeiro had also issued the preventive detention of Bruno and Luiz Henrique Ferreira Romão, known as Macarrão, for Samudio's kidnapping and false imprisonment in October 2009.
 Bruno and Macarrão surrendered to the police in Rio de Janeiro and were taken to Polinter do Andaraí, where they were transferred to the Complexo Gericinó Penitentiary in Bangu.
 The 38th Criminal Court of Rio complied with the request of the Minas Gerais Police and ordered the transfer of both to Minas Gerais.